Anupam Kher: Work in regional industries and continued success (2019–present)

-In 2019, Kher appeared in The Accidental Prime Minister and One Day: Justice Delivered, both of which were critical and commercial failures.
+In 2019, Kher played the role of former PM Manmohan Singh in The Accidental Prime Minister and a vigilante in One Day: Justice Delivered, both of which were critical and commercial failures.

 After a gap of almost 3 years, he returned to the big screen playing one of the leads in Vivek Agnihotri's The Kashmir Files (2022).
 It received polarising response from critics, but proved to be a huge blockbuster and got Kher a nomination in the Best Actor category at 68th Filmfare Awards.
 The same year he appeared in the Telugu film Karthikeya 2, which also emerged a blockbuster at the box office.

 In 2023, he appeared in the successful Malayalam comedy Voice of Sathyanathan and Kannada actioner Ghost, which too did well.

-This was followed by a series of box office duds like Shiv Shastri Balboa (2023), IB71 (2023), The Vaccine War (2023), Emergency (2025) and Tumko Meri Kasam (2025).
+This was followed by a series of box office duds like Shiv Shastri Balboa (2023), IB71 (2023), The Vaccine War (2023), Emergency (2025) and Tumko Meri Kasam (2025) with the exception being Anurag Basu's romantic musical Metro In Dino (2025) for which Kher also made his playback debut.

 Other works

 Kher ventured into directing with Om Jai Jagadish (2002) and has been a producer.
 He produced and starred in the film Maine Gandhi Ko Nahin Mara (2005).
 From October 2003 to October 2004, he served as chairman of the Indian Film Censor Board.

 In 2011 Kher released his first book The Best Thing About You is You!, which was a best-seller.
 His biography Lessons Life Taught Me Unknowingly was published on 5 August 2019 by Penguin Random House.
 In 2020, he wrote Your Best Day Is Today!, based on his experiences of the COVID-19 crisis.
-Remembering his father on his 9th death anniversary, he presented a poem written by Lucknow-based Poet Pankaj Prasun and posted it on social media.
+Remembering his father on his 9th death anniversary, he presented a poem written by Lucknow-based poet Pankaj Prasun and posted it on social media.

 Kher hosted TV shows such as Say Na Something To Anupam Uncle, Sawaal Dus Crore Ka and Lead India.
 In 2014, Kher has written and starred in a play about his own life called Kucch Bhi Ho Sakta Hai, which was directed by Feroz Abbas Khan.
 In 2016, Anupam Kher was a narrator in the ABP News documentary TV series Bharatvarsh, which showcased the journey from ancient India to the 19th century.
 In late 2016, Anupam Kher produced Khwaabon Ki Zamin Par, a TV drama airing on Zindagi.

 Starting in fall of 2018, Anupam Kher starred in NBC medical drama TV series New Amsterdam as Dr. Vijay Kapoor (a neurologist).
 He also appeared as Shahbaz Karim in the BBC1 drama Mrs Wilson.
 Kher is the founder of Actor Prepares, an acting institute based in Mumbai.